December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 Asynchronous operations in Node.js

-An OOP back-end might use a DataService class with caching or retry logic stored internally.
-That encapsulation is powerful but can hide complexity and introduce race conditions when shared mutable state is modified concurrently.
-FP treats asynchronous work as values (Promises or async functions) and keeps functions stateless, making composition and concurrent handling safer and clearer.
+An OOP backend might use a DataService class with internal caching or retry logic.
+That encapsulation is useful but can hide concurrency risks when mutable state is shared.
+FP treats async work as composable values (Promises, async functions) and keeps functions stateless, which simplifies composition and concurrent handling.2

 Code organization and team velocity

-OOP organizes around nouns—User, Order, Product—which can be intuitive for newcomers.
-FP organizes around verbs—calculateTotal, validateEmail—yielding small, testable functions that are easy to refactor.
-Each approach affects onboarding time, test strategy, and maintainability.
+OOP organizes around nouns—User, Order, Product—which is intuitive for many teams.
+FP organizes around verbs—calculateTotal, validateEmail—resulting in small, testable functions that are easy to refactor.
+Each approach affects onboarding, testing strategies, and long-term maintainability.

 Practical code examples